Miles5746/Roblox-lag-switch---macOS/README.md

 2.  install Python3 with brew install python3
 ___
 # Commands
-Run the installer:
+Run the installer (NOTE: Only do this step on the first time of running this script, you can skip every other time.):
-sudo python3 lagswitch.py --setup
+1. sudo python3 lagswitch.py --setup

-___
 Run the Python script:
 1. sudo python3 lagswitch.py